eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
 	- uniFEA0
-	- threedotsdownabovear
-	- uniFEF7
-	- gafsarkashcenterar
-	- threedotsupbelowar
 	- twodotsverticalabovear
+	- uniFEF5
+	- uniFEF9
+	- gafsarkashabovear
+	- uniFEFB
+	- dotcenterar
+	- lam_alefWaslaar
 	- twodotsverticalbelowar
-	- waslaar
-	- lam_alefWaslaar
-	- uniFEF9
+	- gafsarkashcenterar
 	- And 10 more.

 Use -F or --full-lists to disable shortening of long lists.